jasonhemann/21SP-CS2800/_lec/lec23.md

   12. Equiv. of the two Pascal triangle implementations
   13. `walk-symbol` termination
   14. [`interleave-lists` simultaneously vs one-after-the-other (Edit: unfortunately, turns out it's trivial!)]({{ site.baseurl }}/assets/code/interleave-lists.lisp)
+  15. Higher-order sudoku.
+Adding logical constraints, where the value in a given cell gives you the position of a constraint on another cell.

 ### Exemplary model pieces: